practicusai/docs/docs/technical-tutorial/how-to/explore-data/plot/multiple-layers/analyze.md

 - How to add dynamic explanations over glyphs
 - How to create _Bar_ and _Line_ plot

+## Before you begin

+At the time of this writing, Bokeh only support `Jupyter Lab` and not `VS Code` [View issue details](https://github.com/bokeh/bokeh/issues/10765) Please make sure you run this example in Jupyter Lab, or verify on Bokeh repo that the issue is resolved.

 Let's begin by importing our libraries